FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

 Each method intersects the infiltration polygons to the grid and assigns an area weighted average to each grid element.
 The calculator method requires polygon layers with no geometric deficiencies and therefore is not as desirable as the Schematize method.

-Horton
+*Horton*
+''''''''

 The Schematize Method assigns data directly to the grid from polygons digitized to the Infiltration Areas layer.
 The required data fields are:

     - fhorti – Initial infiltration rate
     - fhortf – Final infiltration rate
     - deca – Decay coefficient

 The schematize method intersects the Horton polygons to the grid and assigns the variables using an area weighted average.